Prison education: Funding allocation and prevalence

 Both the European Convention on Human Rights and the Charter of Fundamental Rights of the European Union state that no person shall be denied the right to education, and the European Prison Rules state the education of prisoners shall "be integrated with the educational and vocational training system of the country so that after their release they may continue their education and vocational training without difficulty".
-Despite this, prison policy documentation in several European countries does not mention education at all, and the 2012 European Commission survey found that there were 15 countries in Europe (including the UK) with less than 25% of inmates participating in educational programs.
+Despite this, prison policy documentation in several European countries does not mention education at all, and the 2012 European Commission survey found that there were 15 countries in Europe (including the UK) with less than 25% of inmates participating in educational programmes.
 Twenty-one of the countries reported there had been an increase in participation over the last five years, five reported no change and three reported a small decrease.
 Participation for juveniles was considerably higher; these results were expected as juvenile inmates are generally under the mandatory age for school attendance.
 Eleven of the countries reported a rate of above 50%, and a further 10 countries reported a rate of over 75%.
 The survey also found that general education was offered to adult inmates in all prisons in 15 countries, in the majority of prisons in six countries and in less than half of prisons in 10 countries.

 In the UK, between 2010 and 2015, the number of inmates studying at university level dropped from 1,722 to 1,079, and the number of inmates studying at GCE Advanced Level had halved.
 As of 2016, only 16% of those who leave prison in the UK completed an education or training placement.
 According to a 2014 report, Belarus had 82 correctional centres, five of which were running primary and secondary schooling for inmates and a further 21 of which were offering vocational training.

 While inmates may face difficulty accessing education in some European countries, it is widely available or even mandatory in others.
 In both Germany and the Netherlands, prisoners are required to both work and study while in custody.
-In 2013, between half and three-quarters of inmates in Germany participated in education programs.
+In 2013, between half and three-quarters of inmates in Germany participated in education programmes.
 Prison education is considered to be exceptionally good in Norway; by law all inmates must have access to educational courses.
 Similar laws are in effect in Austria, and Denmark.
 As of 2017, the European Union is funding a prison school in Jamaica.